cms-opendata-workshop/workshop2021-lesson-basicobjects/_episodes/03-mutau.md

 Muon isolation is calculated from a combination of factors: energy from charged hadrons, energy from neutral hadrons, and energy from photons, all in a cone of radius $\Delta R < 0.3$ or 0.4 around the muon.
-Many algorithms also feature a "correction factor" that subtracts average energy expected from pileup contributions to this cone.
+Many algorithms also feature a "correction factor" that subtracts average energy expected from pileup contributions to this cone -- we'll explore this in the hands-on exercise.
 Decisions are made by comparing this energy sum to the transverse momentum of the muon.

 ~~~